What is biological oxygen demand?

-There are a few methods approved for determining BOD, although one of them is used overwhelmingly by the analytical community.
+There are a few methods approved for determining biological oxygen demand, although one of them is used overwhelmingly by the analytical community.
 It is known as Standard Methods 5210B.

 This method analyzes the difference in dissolved oxygen from a sample for five days.
 A known volume of sample has its initial DO content recorded and after a five day incubation period at 20°C, the sample is removed from the incubator and the final DO content is taken.

 The BOD value is then calculated from the depletion and the size of the sample used.
 The DO readings are usually in parts per million (ppm).
 Higher BOD indicates more oxygen is required, signifying lower water quality.
 Low BOD means less oxygen is being removed from water, so the water is usually more pure.